 I’m a Thanetian – that is, I was born and raised in a small district of some 150,000 people called Thanet.
 I was at least partially unusual growing up in the 1980s because one of my parents was born outside of Thanet, and didn’t even visit the area until he moved down here aged 10.
-I’m technically only a half-Thanetian, which is whispered about in some circles as being rather shocking.
+I’m therefore only a half-Thanetian, which is whispered about in some circles as being rather shocking.

 Whether I’m a Thanetian, half-Thanetian, or an eccentric sod with a propensity for sarcasm and low wit (and I’m certainly that), I’m one of a particularly strange breed of people – those who actually love their home town.
-No, I’m not being facetious; I genuinely do love the place I was born and raised, and I’m also genuinely surprised when I encounter people who hate where they live – primarily because I find myself wondering, “Why don’t you just move out and find somewhere you do like?”
+No, I’m not being facetious; I genuinely do love the place I was born and raised, and I’m also genuinely surprised when I encounter people who hate where they live – primarily because I find myself wondering, “Why don’t you just find somewhere you do like?”

 There seems to be an upsurge in hope amongst residents of Thanet, with a significant number seeing the potential of this area; people seem to believe that it will rise from the ashes of its doldrums and seize the initiative once again.
-A lot of investment being made – but never enough, of course, and never entirely in the right way according to what everyone wants.
-Some people want the airport to return, others want a new town to appear where the airport used to be, others still want to see an extension of the existing rail network to speed up their travel – and, perhaps, to get out of, or into, the area much faster.
+A lot of investment is already being made, but is it in the right fields?
+As many people would say no as yes; some want the airport to return, others want a new town to appear where the airport used to be, others still want to see an extension of the existing rail network to speed up their travel – and perhaps to get out of, or into, the area much faster.

 The reason I’m writing this is because of the sense of pride that I feel at living in an area that’s changing, yet still respects its past – to a lesser or greater degree, depending on who you ask.
 I’ve never understood why people don’t want to live in an area they’re proud of and, if they’re not, then why aren’t they doing something about it.
 Why aren’t they getting involved in some way?
 Or why aren’t they leaving?